-Factor Risk Indications Possible specific action Factor Work Factors Risk Profile High Work with hazards that have potential to cause permanent injury or fatalities, including: Construction site with work at height, dusts, moving machinery, electrical systems.
-Operation of machinery with mechanical hazards such as high speed rotating parts, crushing or entanglement risks.
-Laboratory work with toxic/hazardous materials.
-Community work with known high risk groups of clients or locations (drug abusers, homeless, violent patients).
-Work with animal bedding or large or dangerous animals.
-Work involving significant hazards in small companies that do not have professional health and safety advice. to reduce risk Seek confirmation from placement provider about expectations of student's prior competency in high risk activities, and ensure student meets these.
-Confirm that training & supervision will be provided by the placement provider throughout the placement.
-Include in the written communication with the placement provider.
-Consider pre-placement site visit.
-Un-supervised work with children or vulnerable adults student policies.
-The student will need a Criminal Records Bureau check.
-Medium Working in proximity to high risk factors (but not directly with them.)
-Seek confirmation from placement provider that the student will not be expected to participate in high risk activities, and will be appropriately supervised in medium risk activities.
+Factor Risk Indications Possible specific action

+Profile to reduce risk

+Work Factors High Work with hazards that have Seek confirmation from

+potential to cause permanent placement provider about

+injury or fatalities, including: expectations of student's

+Construction site with prior competency in high

+work at height, dusts, risk activities, and ensure

+moving machinery, student meets these.

+electrical systems.

+Operation of machinery Confirm that training &

+with mechanical hazards supervision will be

+such as high speed provided by the

+rotating parts, crushing or placement provider

+entanglement risks. throughout the

+Laboratory work with placement.
+Include in the

+toxic/hazardous materials. written communication

+with the placement

+Community work with known high provider.

+risk groups of clients or locations

+(drug abusers, homeless, violent Consider pre-placement

+patients). site visit.

+Work with animal bedding or

+large or dangerous animals.

+Work involving significant

+hazards in small companies that

+do not have professional health

+and safety advice.

+Check University HR and

+Un-supervised work with children student policies.
+The

+or vulnerable adults student will need a

+Criminal Records Bureau

+Madium Morting in previous to think vist. check.

+Medium Working in proximity to high risk Seek confirmation from

+factors (but not directly with placement provider that

+them.) the student will not be

+expected to participate in

+high risk activities, and

+will be appropriately

+supervised in medium

+risk activities.
 Include in

-Factor Risk Indications Possible specific action Profile to reduce risk Supervised work with children or vulnerable adults the written communication with the placement provider.
-Check University HR and student policies.
+Factor Risk Indications Possible specific action Profile to reduce risk Supervised work with children or the written communication with the placement provider. vulnerable adults Check University HR and student policies.
 The student may need a Criminal Records Bureau check.
 Low Office work or other low hazard None environments and activities.
 Travel and Transportation Factors High Significant travel to reach placement, prolonged or on local transport facilities known to be high risk (poor driving or vehicle safety standards).
 Demanding travel during placement.
 Student required to drive others in unfamiliar vehicles.
 Brief student on travel arrangements, discuss implications with them.
 Consider their experience.
 Get confirmation from them that they have relevant driving licences and insurances.
 Consider reducing risks by providing accompanied travel where practicable.
 Specify regular contact times.
 Medium Night travel Long daily commuting requirement.
 Student required to drive familiar vehicle in reasonable conditions.
 Brief student on travel arrangements.
 Confirm that these are acceptable to them.
-Advise them to check that they have the necessary driving licences and insurances.
-Low No significant travel, comfortable daily commute.
+Advise them to check that they have the necessary driving licences and Low No significant travel, comfortable daily commute. insurances.
 None